-5 Each department decides how many questions a student should pass to determine if the student passes the written component of the qualifying examination.
+5 Each department decides how many questions a student must pass to determine if the student has passed the written component of the qualifying examination.

 If the graduate examiner certifies that the applicant has not passed the oral examination, the committee must make specific recommendations as to admitting the applicant to a second examination and specify any additional work that should be completed prior to such an examination.
-A second examination may not be held until at least four months has elapsed, but must be held within one calendar year following the first examination.
+A second examination is held within the next four months.
 When possible, the same examining committee should preside over both examinations.
 The second oral examination will be considered final.
 If the student fails the second oral examination, he or she is dismissed from the program.